alacritty/alacritty/README.md

 ## FAQ

-- **_Is it really the fastest terminal emulator?_**
+**_Is it really the fastest terminal emulator?_**

 In the terminals I've benchmarked against, alacritty is either faster, WAY faster, or at least neutral.
 There are no benchmarks in which I've found Alacritty to be slower.

-- **_macOS + tmux + vim is slow!
+**_macOS + tmux + vim is slow!
 I thought this was supposed to be fast!_**

 This appears to be an issue outside of terminal emulators; either macOS has an IPC performance issue, or either tmux or vim (or both) have a bug.
 This same issue can be seen in `iTerm2` and `Terminal.app`.
 I've found that if tmux is running on another machine which is connected to Alacritty via SSH, this issue disappears.
 Actual throughput and rendering performance are still better in Alacritty.

-- **_When will Windows support be available?_**

-  When someone has time to work on it.
-Contributors would be welcomed :).

-- **_My arrow keys don't work._**
+**_My arrow keys don't work._**

 It sounds like you deleted some key bindings from your config file.
 Please reference the default config file to restore them.

 ## IRC